 Dr Maria Montessori (1870 - 1952) developed an innovative, child-centred approach to education.
 The goal of Montessori education is to foster a child’s natural inclination to learn.
 Montessori teachers are trained facilitators in the classroom, always ready toassist and direct.
 Their purpose is to excite the child’s enthusiasm for learning and to guide it, without interfering with the child’s natural desire to teach themselves and become independent.

-CIT, in partnership with Cork College of Commerce, is offering a BA (Honours) in Montessori Education leading to a NFQ Level 8 award.
+MTU Cork, in partnership with Cork College of Commerce, is offering a BA (Honours) in Montessori Education leading to a NFQ Level 8 award.
 This is a specialist two-year add-on Honours Degree programme that aims to produce highly skilled Montessori 6-12 teachers with the requisite knowledge, skills, and competence to work effectively to meet the requirements of children in a variety of Irish or international educational settings.

 It has two entry points: